DanielMuller/danielmuller.me/content/post/diving-into-cloudfront.md

 - A Web Server
 - An Application Server

+## Why is using a CDN relevant?
+The main reason to improve speed of delivery on static content.
+By caching the content on the CDN edge, you not only reduce the download time from a few seconds to a few milliseconds, but you also reduce the load and amount of requests on your backend (Network, IO, CPU, Memory, ...).

+Static content can be defined as content not changing between two identical requests done in the same time frame.

+Identical can be as simple as the same URI, or as fine grained as down to the authentication header.
+The time frame can range between 1 second to 1 year.

+The most common case, is caching resources like Javascript or CSS and serving the same file to all users for ever.
+But caching a JSON response tailored to a user (Authentication header) for a few seconds reduces the backend calls when the user has the well known "frenetic browser reload syndrome".

 ## Edges, Mid-Tier Caches and Origins
 Cloudfront isn't "just" some servers in datacenters around the world.
 The service is a layered network of _Edge Locations_ and _Regional Edge Caches_ (or _Mid-Tier Caches_).